Tenure Track Assistant Professor in Sub-Saharan African History

 |Location:||Maryland, United States|

 The Department of History at Loyola University Maryland invites applications for a tenure-track assistant professorship in the history of Sub-Saharan Africa, with a preference for the modern period.
 Applicants should demonstrate a commitment to undergraduate teaching, the promise of significant scholarship, and a commitment to service.
 The successful candidate will teach a 100-level survey of African history and a rotating sequence of undergraduate upper-division courses in her or his specialty.
 The standard teaching load is three courses per semester, with expectations for scholarship and service to the department and the university.
-Participation in Loyola's Global Studies and African and African American Studies programs is likely.
+Participation in Loyola's African and African American Studies program is likely.
 Appointment will begin in August 2018.
 Ph.D. is expected by that date.

 Preliminary interviews will be conducted at the AHA annual meeting in January 2018.
 To apply, please visit https://careers.loyola.edu/ to submit a cover letter, teaching evaluations, CV, three letters of recommendation, and a copy of graduate transcripts.
 Paper applications will not be accepted.
 Questions regarding the position should be addressed to Dr. Sara Scalenghe, Chair, African Search Committee at firstname.lastname@example.org.
 All materials must be received by November 1, 2017.
 All applications are confidential.